chienleow/ecommerce_app/README.md

 # CLI Data Gem Project: E-commerce App

-Ecommerce App is a [Ruby gem](https://guides.rubygems.org/what-is-a-gem/) with a CLI (command line interface) to view and navigate [eBay](https://www.ebay.com/) categories and the listing titles from each category.
+E-commerce App is a [Ruby gem](https://guides.rubygems.org/what-is-a-gem/) with a CLI (command line interface) to view and navigate [eBay](https://www.ebay.com/) categories and the listing titles from each category.

 ## Built With
 - [Ruby](https://www.ruby-lang.org/en/)